-For state fiscal year 2013, Texas Medicaid will continue to operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
+For state fiscal year 2014, Texas Medicaid will continue to operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
 During the first five years of this program that started in state fiscal year 2012, the Texas Health and Human Services Commission ("THHSC") transitioned away from UPL payments to new waiver incentive payment programs.
 During the first year of transition, which commenced on October 1, 2011, THHSC made payments to Medicaid UPL recipient providers that received payments during the state's prior fiscal year.
 During transition years two through five, THHSC will make incentive payments under the program after certain qualifying criteria are met by hospitals.
 UPL payments are also subject to an aggregate statewide caps based on CMS approved Medicaid waiver amounts.
 In February, 2013, THHSC proposed a rule that indicates that any required statewide UPL payment reductions will be applied a pro rata basis to all UPL payment recipients.
 Although our future UPL payments in Texas may be adversely impacted by this proposed rule, we are unable to estimate the potential impact on us since the amount of the statewide pro rata UPL payment reduction, if any, has not yet been determined by THHSC.
-Beginning in 2013, we are entitled to additional Medicaid UPL payments pursuant to an indigent care affiliation agreement entered into between a government entity and one of our acute care hospitals located in Texas (estimated to have a net favorable pre-tax impact of approximately \$11 million annually).
-Consistent with other Medicaid UPL programs in Texas, these potential additional Medicaid UPL payments will be contingent on voluntary IGTs made by the government entity.

 We incur health-care related taxes ("Provider Taxes") imposed by states in the form of a licensing fee, assessment or other mandatory payment which are related to: (i) healthcare items or services; (ii) the provision of, or the authority to provide, the health care items of services, or; (iii) the payment for the health care items or services.
 Such Provider Taxes are subject to various federal regulations that limit the scope and amount of the taxes that can be levied by states in order to secure federal matching dollars as part of their respective state Medicaid programs.
 We derive a related Medicaid reimbursement benefit from assessed Provider Taxes in the form of Medicaid claims based payment increases and/or lump sum Medicaid supplemental payments.
-Including the impact of the Oklahoma, Supplemental Hospital Offset Payment Program, that was initiated during the first quarter of 2012 (retroactive to July, 2011), we earned an aggregate net benefit of approximately \$11 million and \$16 million during the quarters ended March 31, 2013 and March 31, 2012, respectively.
-We estimate that our aggregate net benefit from Provider Tax programs will approximate \$48 million during 2013.
+Including the impact of the California program, as mentioned below, we earned an aggregate net benefit of approximately \$16 million and \$11 million during the three-month periods ended March 31, 2014 and 2013, respectively, from Medicaid supplemental payments, after assessed Provider Taxes were considered.
+We estimate that our aggregate net benefit from Provider Tax programs will approximate \$46 million during 2014.
 The aggregate net benefit is earned from multiple states and therefore no particular state's portion is individually material to our consolidated financial statements.
 However, Provider Taxes are governed by both federal and state laws and are subject to future legislative changes that, if reduced from current rates in several states, could have a material adverse impact on our consolidated future results of operations.